 Although there is no known cause of CRPS, the condition typically develops after a traumatic injury, infection, surgery, stroke, or heart attack.
 CRPS occurs in two types, with Type 1 developing after an illness of injury, and Type 2 (commonly referred to as causalgia) developing after a distinctive injury to the nerves.
 In some cases, emotional stress has also been considered a precipitating factor.

 Signs and symptoms of CRPS may change over time and vary from person to person.
 The most common symptoms associated with CRPS are pain, inflammation, redness, and hypersensitivity to cold and touch.
 After a certain period of time, the affected area may become cold and undergo various skin changes (i.e. color, temperature, texture, etc.).
 Other symptoms of this condition may include:

-- Burning or throbbing pain the arms, legs, hands, or feet
+- Burning or throbbing pain in the arms, legs, hands, or feet

 - Swelling of the affected area